 Food had always been my way of healing.
 But lately, food had been my enemy.
 I had put on too many pounds over the long winter of my mourning and menopause.
 I had limited my food intake for hours then ate unhealthy snacks and meals.
 I didn’t enjoy food the way my mother had taught me to relish in the process and the product.
 I was still rebelling, silently protesting without knowing it.

 And I had failed in carrying on with my self-imposed tradition—that I would cook when my mother no longer could.
 I would carry forth the family holidays (as I had done for many years).
 I had forgotten that cooking was not only an extension of my mother, but by now, had become an extension of me.

-The sun shone brilliantly on the peachy blossoms of a quince branch.
-I nearly toppled over a vase on my kitchen counter as I grabbed a pen and drew out a list on a post-it note.
+In my kitchen, the sun shone brilliantly on the peachy blossoms of a lone quince branch in white vase.
+I nearly knocked the a vase on my counter as I grabbed a pen and drew out a shopping list on a post-it note.
 A small square of paper would never do for my mother.
 Her list had always been organized by aisle and coupon, cost and need.
 She needed lines, and plenty of them.

 Following my errands to Kroger and Findlay Market, I retrieved spices and herbs from their hiding places and set out my collection of pots and pans, adding to it my mother’s iron skillet.
 I spent a few hours with just Ruth, a gurgling pot of chili, and another presence I recognized in the breath of steam coming off the pot.

-My husband, Mark, and I ate from that batch of chili for three days.
+My husband and I ate from that batch of chili for three days.
 The flavors had melded into a singular emotion of loss.
 I wanted to eat to the bottom of the pot.

-After that first night of chili for dinner, my husband had offered to clean up.
+After that first night of chili for dinner, Mark had offered to clean up.
 “It’s our agreement.
 You cooked.”

 “It’s okay,” I had said, “I’ll clean up.
 Besides, it felt good to cook again.”